Python3pkg/ADTM/spec.md

 #### Glen Fletcher
 [glen.fletcher@alphaomega-technology.com.au](mailto:glen.fletcher@alphaomega-technology.com.au)

+Copyright &copy; 2014 Glen Fletcher (AlphaOmega Technology)<br />This document may be freely copied, provided it is not modified.

 ## Chapter 1.
 Introduction

 JavaScript Object Table (abbreviated ADTM) is a table based data serialization language (file format) designed to be human-friendly, and work well for scientific data storage.
 This document provides a Complete Speciation of ADTM language.